redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-pipelines.md

     supply a unique composite key.
 - `advanced`: These optional properties configure other Debezium-specific features.
   The available sub-sections are:
-  - `sink`: all advanced properties for writing to RDI (TLS, memory threshold, etc).
+  - `sink`: All advanced properties for writing to RDI (TLS, memory threshold, etc).
     See the Debezium [Redis stream properties](https://debezium.io/documentation/reference/stable/operations/debezium-server.html#_redis_stream)
     page for the full set of available properties.
-  - `source`: all advanced connector properties (for example, RAC nodes).
+  - `source`: All advanced connector properties (for example, RAC nodes).
 See the Debezium [Connectors](https://debezium.io/documentation/reference/stable/connectors/) page for the full set of available properties.
-  - `quarkus`: all advanced properties for Debezium server, such as the log level.
+  - `quarkus`: All advanced properties for Debezium server, such as the log level.
 See the Quarkus [Configuration options](https://quarkus.io/guides/all-config) docs for the full set of available properties.